Raku/doc/CONTRIBUTING.md

 The SASS files are compiled when you run `make html`, or `make sass`, or start the development webserver (`./app-start`).

-#### pygmentize

-This program adds syntax highlighting to the code examples.
-Highlighting of Perl 6 code was added in version 2.0, so you need at least this version if you wish to produced syntax highlighted documentation on your local computer.

-If you use Debian/Jessie, you can install `pygmentize` via the `python-pygments` package:

-    $ aptitude install python-pygments

-On Ubuntu install the package `python-pygments`:

-    $ sudo apt-get install python-pygments

-On Fedora the package is also named `python-pygments`:

-    $ sudo yum install python-pygments

-Otherwise, you probably need to use [`pip`](https://pip.pypa.io/en/latest/) (the Python package installer):

-    $ pip install pygmentize

-#### Inline::Python

-`Inline::Python` is optional, however will speed up documentation builds using syntax highlighting.

-First, you'll need the Python Devel header files and libraries if they have not already been installed:

-On Debian, install the `python-dev` package:

-    aptitude install python-dev

-On Ubuntu, the package is also named `python-dev`:

-    sudo apt-get install python-dev

-On Fedora, install the `python-devel` package:

-    sudo yum install python-devel

-Use `zef` to install the `Inline::Python` module:

-    $ zef install Inline::Python

 ### Build and view the documentation